a-flyleaf/ygbtdm/_gallery/2021-03-14-beingwatched.md

 subpage: gallery
 title: feeling of being watched
 img: 2021-03-14
-smolfile: jpg
 permalink: /gallery/beingwatched
 drawnon: March 14, 2021
 da: feeling-of-being-watched-873253634
 tags: j
-caption: <p>Bust of the first character glancing back over the shoulder, framed in dark, linear static.</p>
+caption: Bust of the first character glancing back over the shoulder, framed in dark, linear static.
 ---
 Inspired vaguely by the work of <a href="https://www.vladimirzimakov.com/" class="ext">Vladmir Zimakov</a>.